Pekka Janhunen

-Pekka Janhunen, Ph.D., is a Finnish space physicist, astrobiologist, and inventor.
+Pekka Janhunen is a Finnish space physicist, astrobiologist, and inventor.
 He is a research manager at the Finnish Meteorological Institute's Space and Earth Observation Centre and a visiting professor at the University of Tartu, Estonia.
 He is also senior technical advisor at Aurora Propulsion Technologies, a startup company operating in the space sector.
 Janhunen studied theoretical physics at the University of Helsinki and earned his Ph.D. in space plasma physics simulations in 1994.
 He has also published a theory on the origin of multicellular life.
 Janhunen is best known for his electric solar wind sail invention.

 Research

 Electric sail

 Janhunen's electric sail could enable travel at speeds of up to 100 km/s in space without any fuel consumption.
 With no major problems in any of the technical fields thus far, planning of the first test mission was reported to have begun, as per a 2008 ScienceDaily article.
 Janhunen received funding for his electric solar wind sail research from the Runar Bäckström foundation in 2005.